yukisama0/Yuki-sama/README.md

 - [ ] **User Interaction**: Yuki will be able to have casual conversations and interact with users naturally.
 - [ ] **Content Creation**: Yuki will be capable of assisting with content creation for social media and other platforms.

-## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.

 ## Setup and Usage

 1. Join our server: https://discord.gg/wRbf5FFSgc